 If you develop cold, flu, or stomach symptoms (such as vomiting or diarrhea) before your surgery, call your surgeon's office.
-If s gery is postponed because of illness, we will make every effort to arrange a new su gical date as a priority.
+If surgery is postponed because of illness, we will make every effort to arrange a new surgical date as a priority.

-If you are having surgery at the Bayview Campus, and you need to cancel or postpone within 48 hours of your surgery, call your surgeon's office as well a the Surgical Services cancellation line at (416) 480-6100 extension 85141.
+If you are having surgery at the Bayview Campus, and you need to cancel or postpone within 48 hours of your surgery, call your surgeon's office as well as the Surgical Services cancellation line at (416) 480-6100 extension 85141.